An amazing selection of resources of Law and Religious Studies. Suitable for KS3, KS4 and KS5.

 Exam Board: Eduqas

-This is a full lesson on the topic of Sigmund Freud.
+This is a full lesson on the topic of Carl Jung.
 This is designed for the Eduqas exam board but should suit other exam boards.
 This is for Paper 2: Philosophy of Religion.

 This lesson is designed to be taught across two or three lessons.